When I launched this blog in late 2018, I was determined to make money blogging online.

-I was familiar with blogging basics back then.
+I was already familiar with blogging basics.
 But I wasn’t sure what was the best way to earn passive income.

 So, I did some research and found three potential ways to monetize my blog: